w3c/css-houdini-drafts/README.md

-# Specification

-We have an initial [draft specification](https://wicg.github.io/animation-worklet).
-In particular you can see the CSS Notation, Web IDL, and [examples](https://wicg.github.io/animation-worklet/#examples).

 # WIP Design
 We are actively working on a [newer version](WIP.md) to make the programming model much closer to Web Animations model.

+# Specification
+The [draft specification](https://wicg.github.io/animation-worklet) is *out dated* we are actively working on updating the draft following agreements on Houdini Tokyo F2F meeting on the new direction of WIP design.